Eyal Ofer: Shipping

+Controversies

+On April 13, 2024, the Iranian Revolutionary Guard Corps seized a container ship belonging to Eyal Ofer in the waters of the Persian Gulf near the Strait of Hormuz on the pretext of carrying harmful items and detained the ship's crew.
+Ofer was accused of having ties to Israel and Iran demanded a fine of $170 million from him.

 Energy

 Through O.G.
+Energy, he is involved in energy production, including renewable energy, and the production of green hydrogen.
+In 2022, he invested in Belgium-based green hydrogen energy startup Tree Energy Solutions (TES), through O.G.
+Energy.
+Through O.G.
 Oil & Gas, the oil and gas arm of Ofer Global's O.G.
-Energy division, Ofer has exploration and production interests in the Australasia and South East Asia region.
-In 2017, O.G.
-Oil & Gas made a partial takeover offer for a majority stake in New Zealand Oil & Gas, which resulted in it acquiring nearly 70% of the company.
+Energy division, he has exploration and production interests in South East Asia and in Australasia, including a 70% majority stake in New Zealand Oil & Gas (NZOG), acquired in 2017.

 In October 2018, O.G.
 Energy agreed to acquire a 40 per cent stake in Beach Energy’s Otway Basin assets off the south east coast of Australia.

-Ofer is also the principal of OMNI Offshore Terminals, the largest provider of floating production storage and offloading (FSO & FPSO) assets to the offshore oil and gas industry.
-Founded in 1990, the Singapore–headquartered company has delivered 23 conversion projects, 2 FPSO and 21 FSO.
+In 1990, he also founded OMNI Offshore Terminals, the largest provider of floating production storage and offloading (FSO and FPSO) assets to the offshore oil and gas industry, with headquarters in Singapore.

 Technology

-Ofer has interests in technology companies through O.G.
-Tech, the tech investment arm of Ofer Global.
-O.G.
-Tech is a venture capital fund launched in 2017 focusing on early growth start-ups with disruptive technologies.
+Ofer has interests in technology companies through single LP VC fund O.G.
+Venture Partners, the tech investment arm of Ofer Global.
+Its $150 million Fund I launched in 2017 to invest in early growth start-ups with disruptive technologies, including SuperPlay, a mobile gaming company acquired by Playtika in 2024 for $700 million plus a contingent amount of up to $1.25 billion, depending on performance over three years.

-In January 2018, the fund participated in the Series B funding round of Bringg, a delivery logistics platform for enterprises.
-This follows the fund's participation in the November 2017 funding round of Arbe Robotics, a Tel Aviv startup developing a high-resolution radar system for self-driving cars.
-It has also invested in enSilo and Secdo, companies which offer cybersecurity and data protection services, as well as ClipCall which brings technology to home maintenance and improvement.
+In 2022, Ofer stated that "Technology has become the global economy’s central nervous system" at the launch of O.G.
+Venture Partners $400 million Fund II, continuing his focus on early growth stage investments in software tech start-ups.